Interested in joining one of our renowned fine and performing arts departments? There are a few more steps to take.

 You must first begin your Application for Admission.
 Afterwards, you will receive an email to set up your Admissions Portal.
 This will allow you to complete the Theatre Audition/Interview Form.
 You will want to complete this form as early as possible to schedule an audition or interview.
 December 1 is the recommended priority deadline, but we will continue to accept audition requests throughout the winter.
 If an audition date is full, we will place your name on a wait list or you may request an alternate date.

 Please contact the Theatre department at 212-774-0767 or at firstname.lastname@example.org with any questions.

-Admission to the Art major with concentrations in Studio Art, Photography, or Graphic Design requires an art portfolio to be considered.
+Admission to the Art major with concentrations in Studio Art, Photography, Graphic Design, or Illustration & Animation requires an art portfolio to be considered.
 You must submit a portfolio of 12-15 examples of your best artwork.
 It should demonstrate a variety of media and skills or if preferred, a cohesive body of work.
 A list of the titles and media for each image should be included.
 An artist statement or statement of your artistic aspirations is optional.
 Students who do not have a portfolio at the time of application will be considered provisional art majors and a faculty advisor will evaluate your work after the first semester.

 Art History applicants are not required to submit a portfolio, but may submit a 5-7 page research paper on either a specific artist or artistic movement for consideration of an Art scholarship.

 To submit your Art portfolio or Art History paper, you must first begin your Application for Admission.
 You will then receive an email to set up your Admissions Portal.
 This will allow you to complete the Art Application Form.
 Submissions will be reviewed for Art Scholarship consideration if submitted by the deadline of February 15 (summer or fall entry)/November 15 (spring entry).